uakbr/Azure2GCPLogify/README.md

 ## 🛠 Development & Customization

 ### Adding New Log Sources
-1.  **Export**: Configure your Azure resource to export logs to a Blob Container.
+1.  **Export**: Configure your Azure resource to export logs to a Blob Container in the SecOps Storage Account.
 2.  **Config**: Add the container and prefix to `config.yaml`.
-3.  **Restart**: Restart the forwarder to pick up the new configuration.
+3.  **Restart**: Restart the forwarder to pick up the new configuration (or send SIGTERM to trigger graceful shutdown).

 ### Monitoring
 The forwarder outputs structured logs to `stdout`.
 Monitor these logs for: